 First, to be clear, this is not meant to be an exhaustive analysis of the Hahnemuhle Photo Rag Metallic printing paper, but as a user report as to my recent experiences.

-The next time I was at ProPhoto I purchased a box (25 sheets) of the Hahnemuhle Photo Rag Metallic printing paper (8-1/2 x 11″, 340 gms, 100% cotton) to experiment/play with some of my Memory Pods images.
-I saw this as an opportunity to try something different since my Memory Pods images are meant to be more metaphoric and not a straight representational image.
+The next time I was at ProPhoto I purchased a box (25 sheets) of the HPR Metallic printing paper (8-1/2 x 11″, 340 gms, 100% cotton) to experiment/play with some of my Memory Pods images.
+I saw this as an opportunity to try something different since my Memory Pods images are meant to be metaphoric and not a straight representational image.

-One aspect that I anticiapted did play out; the paper being coated with the silver meant that the silver-base would create my high-light as it is not a true white.
-Most ink jet printers for fine art do not include a white ink and printers depend on the base paper white to create the image “whites” for the highlights.
+One aspect that I anticipated did play out; the paper being coated with the silver meant that the silver-base that would create my high-light and it is not a true white.
+Most ink jet printers for fine art do not include a white ink and the ink jet printer depends on the base paper white to create the image “whites” for the highlights.
 I had recently reviewed a photobook that was printed with many of the images on top of a gold undercoat (Albarran Cabrera – Remembering the Future) and I had noticed that this printing process really dropped the contrast of the images; no “white” representing the highlights in the corresponding images.

 Next step was to take a hand-full of the Memory Pods images printed on the H. Metallic to the monthly photographic meeting I frequent to see how these images appeared under the Halogen exhibition lights.
 As in my studio, the results were visually amazing.
 What’s more, the other photographers who had previously seen this work before became much more engaged in discussing the images.
 The others seemed to sense a difference in how this project appeared.
 At the conclusion of showing the prints I also had a photographer who wanted to make an immediate print trade; a nice validation of the images on this printing paper.

-My next question (trying to recall Kuhn’s framing); when I put this image on the H. Metallic under glass, will I lose some of the interesting luminosity and three dimesionality?
+My next question (trying to recall Kuhn’s framing); when I put this image on the HPR Metallic under glass, will I lose some of the interesting luminosity and three dimensionality?
 I now have an idea for a framing alternative that precludes the use of glass for the images on this paper.
 Part of my next series of experimenting/playing!

 My Artist Talk: Photography Book as Art; PPA August 8th